WICG/webpackage/README.md

 #### Validating resources

-For a resource to be valid, its hash needs to appear in the list for each `hash-algorithm` in `resource-hashes`, although, like in [Subresource Integrity](https://www.w3.org/TR/SRI/#agility), the UA will only check one of these.
+For a resource to be valid, then for each `hash-algorithm => [hash-value]` in `resource-hashes`, the resource's hash using that algorithm needs to appear in that list of `hash-value`s.
+Like in [Subresource Integrity](https://www.w3.org/TR/SRI/#agility), the UA will only check one of these, but it's up to the UA which one.

 The hash of a resource is the hash of the byte string consisting of the resolved and decoded `resource-key` from the index, concatenated with the bytes from the